House-of-Cardano/cardano-millions-testnet/README.md

 &nbsp;
 ## Introduction

-This repo details the code base for the :raised_hands: Cardano Millions :raised_hands: lottery, a simple lotto game running on the **Cardano blockchain** and running **Plutus Smart Contracts**.
+This repo details the code base for the :raised_hands: Cardano Millions :raised_hands: lottery, a simple lotto game running on the **Cardano blockchain** and powered by **Plutus Smart Contracts**.
 The code detailed here runs on the Cardano testnet and uses test ADA (tADA) as its currency.

 The game can be played from the [HouseOfCardano](https://house-of-cardano.io/cardano-millions) website which will also supprt a mainnet version of this game in the future.

 **10% of all money collected at each iteration of the lottery will go to charities that support children #Peace #Love and #Cardano #forall**

 To set-up your own version of Cardano Millions, follow the instructions below.
 Happy coding :sunglasses:

+Consider donating ->

+Consider staking on the HouseOfCardanoStakePool -> ticker [HOCSP]

 ## How to play the Cardano-Millions lottery
 WORK IN PROGRESS